 Colleges, School and Institutes

-His research focuses on making sense of workforce experiences in relation to health system reform, quality and safety improvement, partnership working, and social enterprise.
-Ross is also interested in better understanding international healthcare systems, particularly in China where he is involved in research activity exploring China's approach to healthcare reform.
-Ross’s methodological interests are primarily qualitative in capturing a range of different workforce perspectives using interviews and observations.
-He also has an interest in Realist synthesis.
+Ross has an interest in China where he is involved in research exploring China's approach to healthcare reform.
+His methodological interests are primarily qualitative in capturing a range of different workforce perspectives using interviews and observations.
+Ross also has an interest in Realist synthesis where he is currently leading an NIHR funded project exploring different approaches to 'partnering for improvement' across NHS providers.

 Ross has published widely across these research areas and takes a particular interest in connecting these experiences to different theories of public policy, organisation studies, and sociology.